Back to Basics Guides

 • Source of the issue (automated scan or manual audit)

-xlsx spreadsheet depicting issues from reporting feature.
+xlsx spreadsheet depicting issues from the reporting feature.

 Still stuck?